ESMValGroup/ESMValTool_Tutorial/_episodes/04-recipe.md

 > So far, the example recipe has used global volume-weighted ocean temperature.
 > Please edit this recipe to investigate one of the following fields:
 >
-> - Land surface temperature (ts) for dataset HadGEM2-ES for 1901 - 2000
+> - Land surface temperature (ts) for dataset HadGEM2-ES for 1970-2000
-> - Atmospheric surface average temperature (tas) for datasets HadGEM2-AO and HadGEM2-ES for 1901 - 2000
+> - Atmospheric surface average temperature (tas) for dataset HadGEM2-ES for 1970-2000
-> - Ocean surface average temperature (tos) for datasets HadGEM2-AO, HadGEM2-CC and HadGEM2-ES for 1901 - 2000
+> - Ocean surface average temperature (tos) for dataset HadGEM2-ES for 1970-2000
 >
 > You will need to edit:
 >